Customize your Entra ID Tenant with Directory Extension Attributes and use in Custom SSO Claims, SCIM Provisioning and Dynamic Groups

 URL

-to the list of supported attributes.
+to the list of supported attributes. - Click Save to save the changes.

 Note that directory extension attribute names are case-sensitive, make sure you enter it in the same format as defined in the directory.
 Provisioning multi-valued directory extension attributes is not supported.